NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BA(A) added as 2A
 - 5BB(B) and 8B is an uppercut
 - 5BBB(B) and 8B(B) is also an uppercut, but has spinning knockback and hits higher
+- 5A
+  - Has one (TODO two?) more frame hitbox duration
+  - Cannot be cancelled
+  - Super armor ends frame 30 (from 55)
+  - Damage increased from 25 to 30
+  - Throw trajectory changed
+- 2B starts high crush 2 frames sooner and ends 8 frames later
+- 2A chips increase Chouji's strength.
+He requires 8 chips to get to his maximum strength which is 1.5x.
+He also loses chip gains for certain moves which are:
+  - 1: GRKnJ
+  - 2: 6A, Act4A, RA, JA
+  - 4: 5X, 2X, 4X
+- 2A
+  - Maxes out strength (1.5x) at 6 chips from 13
+  - Builds 1/16th of a bar of meter
+TODO: Resolve above two 2A entries
 - 6B damage (+3) and stun increased
 - 6B(B) is the strong uppercut (8B(B))
 - 6B(A) is a small bounce instead of stagger
 - 6BA(A) replaced with chips
+- 6A
+  - Links into the final hit better
+  - Ending hits twice
+  - The first is a bounce and second hit is a hard knockdown
+  - Knockbacks cleaned up to not be as severe
 - 4B
   - Untechable and high for the first two frames of the hitbox, then mid and techable
   - Hitbox appears and disappears one frame later